 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

 At most parties that I host, I usually serve coffee with (or after) dessert.
-However, a warm summer event calls for something different and an affogato is the answer!
+However, a warm summer event calls for something different and a homemade affogato is the answer!
 Smooth, creamy and with a shot of espresso, these are the perfect ending to a great meal.

 You don’t have to make your own gelato, but your effort will impress your guests all the more.
 And honestly, nothing tastes better than homemade.
 These affogatos can be served as nightcaps or with dessert.
 They are perfect in the summer with a warm evening, hopefully, while watching fireworks!